 This collaboration extended from initial previs to the character and environment assets, animation, effects, and final shots.
 Square Enix also shared assets that it had built for other sequences in the film, which Image Engine then ingested into its own pipeline.

 “Square Enix sent us a variety of environments and other assets right at the start of production,” recalls asset supervisor Barry Poon. ”We used these to re-purpose our own pieces, or just for inspiration.
 It was the same with their characters: using Square Enix’s reference, we quickly figured out the level of detail required and made sure we matched it throughout the sequence.”

 Mapping out Eos

 Image Engine delivered a number of assets to drive the film’s stunning final battle, basing each on Square Enix’s direction and support.

-In terms of character builds, these comprised a collection of “Godzilla-sized” knights who do epic battle within a walled city.
+In terms of character builds, these comprised a collection of “Godzilla-sized” knights who do epic battles within a walled city.
 For the environments themselves, the Image Engine team produced a large library of buildings – many of which were intended to be destroyed by the wrestling knights – and populated those throughout the city based on a guide map provided by Square Enix.
-A procedural approach was adopted to ensure this element of production was delivered as efficiently as possible.
+A procedural approach was adopted to ensure this element of the production was delivered as efficiently as possible.